radius-project/docs/docs/content/getting-started/first-app/_index.md

 rad run app.bicep
 ```

 Open the browser to [http://localhost:3000](http://localhost:3000) and you should see that the environment variables have changed.
 The `demo` container now has connection information for Redis (`CONNECTION_REDIS_HOST`, `CONNECTION_REDIS_PORT`).
-If you are using codespaces, you can get the demo app url from the ports tab in VSCode
+If you are using codespaces, you can get the demo app url from the ports tab in VSCode.

 <img src="./demo-with-redis-screenshot.png" alt="Screenshot of the demo container" width=500>
 <br /><br />